lizmat/articles/cases-of-UPPER-3.md

 The `PRE` and `POST` phaser provide gate-keeping functions for scopes, but have lost a lot of their usefulness because of other ways of gate-keeping scopes using signatures.

-It doesn't matter where the phasers are specified: they will be executed at the expected moment and with the scope in which they are specified.
+It doesn't matter where the phasers are specified in the code they belong to: they will be executed at the expected moment and with the scope in which they are specified.

 This concludes the third episode of cases of UPPER language elements in the Raku Programming Language.
 Stay tuned for more!